 Tips for Booking a LEED Certified Hotel in NYC

-- Some hotels hold additional certifications like Green Key or ENERGY STAR alongside LEED — ask for the full list.
+- Some NYC hotels pair LEED certification with additional programs like ENERGY STAR or Green Key — ask the property for their full credentials.

 Our Picks